 Traverse Dyslexia's purpose is to guide families through the process of identifying and supporting dyslexic children, teens, and adults.

-Our six talented tutors work with students both in person at our beautiful Silverton office, as well as remotely via Zoom.
+Our eight talented tutors work with students both in person at our beautiful Salem and Silverton clinics, as well as remotely via Zoom.
 Each student has three staff on their team: their tutor, our Assistant Director, and our Director.
 We only work with students 1:1 to be able to create the most effective program, and guide students through as quickly as possible.
 Each session is tailored for each student.

 Our foyer - relax here while we work with your student, or walk a few doors down to excellent coffee and baked goods.